 Search engine optimization is one of the most commonly used internet marketing strategies; this method involves making a website's content search engine friendly.
 This means making it easy for search engines to find and index by including certain keywords and keyphrases in the content, based on what consumers are likely to type into the search engines.
 It also means carefully crafting meta tags, descriptions, and title tags.
 However, stuffing web content full of keywords isn’t enough to secure a high ranking in the major search engines.
 Instead, website owners typically spend time crafting, or buying, quality content and ensuring that keyword usage stays around a certain percentage.

 It’s important to realize that search engines may look at other factors besides keywords, quality content, and tags when ranking websites.
-Some companies try another common internet marketing tactic called pay-per-click marketing to get more visitors and purchasers.
+Some companies try another common internet marketing tactic called pay-per-click marketing on Google Ads or Amazon PPC advertising to get more visitors and purchasers.
 For this strategy, companies choose keywords or phrases and carefully craft ads to appear on other sites.
 Then, each time a web surfer clicks on an advertisement, he is directed to the site the advertiser has chosen; this means an opportunity to make a sale with each click.
 However, it can also mean a good deal of expense, as the clicking can add up, particularly when the ads run on popular websites.